 - or patient-relevant procedural and structural improvements.

-Parameters are therefore defined in advance that should be evaluated accordingly after data collection.
+Therefore, parameters are defined in advance that will be evaluated accordingly after data collection.
 These should come from the following areas:

 Patient-relevant structural and procedural improvements:

-- in the context of the detection, monitoring, treatment or mitigation of diseases or the detection, treatment, mitigation or compensation of injuries or disabilities and
+- in the context of the detection, monitoring, treatment or alleviation of diseases or the detection, treatment, alleviation or compensation of injuries or disabilities and

-- aimed at supporting the health care activities of patients or integrating the processes between patients and service providers and
+- geared towards supporting patients' health-related actions or integrating processes between patients and service providers and

 - include in particular the areas of